You are here

 A form of electrical filter which is designed to mimic the relative sensitivity of the human ear to different frequencies at high sound pressure levels (notionally 100 Phons or about 87dBA SPL).
 Essentially, the filter rolls-off the low frequencies below about 20Hz and the highs above about 10kHz.
 This filtering is often used when making measurements of high-level sounds, such as when calibrating loudspeaker reference levels.
 (See also A-Weighting and K-Weighting.)

 The physical construction which encloses and supports the loudspeaker drive units.
-Usually built of wood or wood composites (although other materials are often used including metal alloys and mineral composites).
-Cabinets can be ‘sealed’ or ‘vented’ in various ways, the precise design influencing the bass and time-domain characteristics.
+Usually built of wood or wood-composites (although other materials are often used including metal alloys and mineral composites).
+Cabinets can be ‘sealed’ (often referred to, misleadingly, as an 'infinite baffle') or ‘vented’ in various ways (ported, bass-reflex, ATL, transmission line), the precise design influencing the bass and time-domain characteristics.

 Any box-like construction will resonate at one or more frequencies.
 In the case of a loudspeaker, such resonances are likely to be undesirable as they may obscure or interfere with the wanted sound from the drive units.
+As resonance also involves the storing and releaseing of energy over time, cabinet resonances can result in 'time smearing', causing a sharp impulsive sound like a 'thud' to be reproduced as a prolonged 'boom'.
 Cabinets are usually braced and damped internally to minimise resonances.

 A passive, two-terminal electrical component which stores energy in the form of an electrostatic field.
 The terminals are attached to conductive ‘plates’ which are separated by a non-conductive dielectric.
-Capacitance is measured in Farads.
+Capacitance is measured in Farads and the amount of capacitance depends upon the size of the plates and the spacing between them.
 If a voltage is applied across the terminals of a capacitor a static electric field develops across the dielectric, with positive charge collecting on one plate and negative charge on the other.
 Where the applied voltage is an alternating signal, a capacitor can be thought of as a form of AC resistance that reduces with increasing signal frequency.
 The old-fashioned term is a ‘condensor’.

 Also known as a 'condenser microphone'.
-This is a specific form of electrostatic microphone which operates on the principle of measuring the change in electrical voltage across a capacitor.
-The capacitor is formed from two metal electrodes, one fixed (the back-plate) and the other a thin conductive membrane that flexes in response to sound pressure.
+This is a specific form of electrostatic microphone which operates on the principle of measuring the change in electrical voltage across a capacitor which contains a constant static charge.
+The capacitor is formed from two metal electrodes, one fixed (the back-plate) and the other a thin conductive membrane that flexes in response to sound pressure, and the static charge comes either from a DC-bias voltage or a dielectric material.
 (See also 'Back Electret', and 'RF Capacitor Microphone'.)

 An alternative term for a transducer which converts acoustic sound waves into an electrical signal.